MM for Penalized Estimation: MM algorithms

 \subsection{Applications to nonconvex loss functions}

 Traditional regression is based on minimizing a loss function $\Gamma(u)$, where $\Gamma(u)=\norm{u}^2, u=y-f$.
 The $L_2$ loss is not robust to outliers.
 Robust regression has utilized absolute difference $\Gamma(u)=|u|$ ($L_1$ loss) and Huber loss, both are convex loss functions.
-The nonconvex loss ClossR with a parameter $\sigma$ is described in Table~\ref{tab:tab1}.
+The nonconvex loss ClossR with a parameter $\sigma$ is described in Table~\ref{tab:tab1} \citep{wang2018quadratic}.
 The ClossR with $\sigma=0.9$ is plotted in Figure~\ref{fig:loss2}, along with the aforementioned loss functions in regression.
-It is clear that bounded ClossR downweights more than other convex loss functions on large values, effectively has better resistance to outliers.
+It is clear that bounded ClossR downweights large values more than other convex loss functions, effectively having better resistance to outliers.

 For a binary outcome $y$ taking values $+1$ and $-1$, denote by $u=yf$ the margin of a classifier $f$.
 Used in a logistic regression, $\Gamma(u)=\log_2(1+\exp(-u))$ is a popular choice in statistics.
+However, the logistic loss is unbounded and can't control outliers well.
 Nonconvex loss functions have been proposed to address the robustness of classification, and three examples are listed in Table~\ref{tab:tab1}.
 These loss functions approximate the 0-1 loss, as shown in Figure~\ref{fig:loss}.
-Unlike the other loss functions, the logistic loss is unbounded and can't control outliers well.
+The $\sigma$ value controls robustness of a loss function.
+For Closs, a smaller value is more robust to outliers while for other loss functions, a larger value is more robust.
+A typical strategy in practice is working from less robust to more robust and selecting a proper value of $\sigma$ according to prediction.

 For the loss functions in Table~\ref{tab:tab1}, we can obtain penalized estimates with Algorithm~\ref{alg:alg3}, where factor $B$ has been derived by \citet{wang2018quadratic}.
 Since the functions are continuously differentiable, Theorem~\ref{thm:opt} and Theorem~\ref{thm:clarkeequ} are applicable.
-We list $\lambda_{\max}$ in Table~\ref{tab:tab3}.
+We list $\lambda_{\max}$ in the supplement Table~\ref{tab:tab3}.
 The starting estimates of $\phi$ are based on a functional gradient decent boosting algorithm \citep{wang2018robust}.